Carey Mulligan in Promising Young Woman

 I have waited a year since first learning about this movie.
 When the first previews were leaked, I just knew that I had to see it.
 Granted, I didn’t know what to expect as my imaginings drifted amidst a myriad of the revenge genre b-movies I had previously watched.

-Promising Young Woman is not your mother’s average revenge movie ala: I Spit On Your Grave (Neither the original nor the visceral 2010 remake-one of my most liked revenge movies).
+Promising Young Woman is not your mother’s average revenge movie ala: I Spit On Your Grave (Neither the original nor the visceral 2010 remake-one of my most liked revenge movies rated 4 out of 5 Stars pon IMDB).
 In fact, Carey Mulligan stars in a story, that addresses rape culture with an unflinchingly pessimistic tone.

 After all, hasn’t Hollywood made a concerted effort to give stories about sexual harassment, (sexual assault, rape) the space and the considerate handling they deserve?
 I mean for all the years that Hollywood “Big-Wigs” have sexually assaulted women, girls, boys, and even other men with impunity, hasn’t Hollywood ensured that these victimized individuals received justice?